Déjà Vu

 Jaye wants love—that’s big news.

 I’ve been single for over a decade.
-After the last piece of shit, I was done.
+After the last piece of shit, I was done with men.
 I always chose wrong, so I decided to stop choosing—period.
-I built the business and chose myself—for a change.
+I built a small business and chose myself—for a change.

 But it’s time.
 I’ve got a lot of love inside me that wants—and deserves—to be shared.